ztauthstar/ztauthstar-specs/identity-actor-mode-spec/identity_actor_model_spec_01.md

 ### Appendix B.1.
 Actor Model Definition

-An `Actor` is a type of `virtual identity` that can be `temporarily assumed` by a `Principal` (e.g., a user or an entity represented by an Identity Provider - IdP). `Actors` are designed to `encapsulate specific` and `isolated contexts`, allowing `limited` and `purpose-driven permissions` for particular tasks.
+An `Actor` is a type of `delegated identity` that can be `temporarily assumed` by a `Principal` (e.g., a user or an entity represented by an Identity Provider - IdP). `Actors` are designed to `encapsulate specific` and `isolated contexts`, allowing `limited` and `purpose-driven permissions` for particular tasks.
 They can be configured for the following scenarios:

 - **Role-Based Actor**: represents a predefined role with specific permissions for a given task or function, such as `Approvals Manager` or `Compliance Reviewer.`

     >Example: A Principal with the `Finance Specialist` role temporarily elevates their permissions to `Approvals Manager` to approve budget requests without gaining broader permissions.

 - **Digital Twin Actor**: a virtual representation of a Principal or Service Account that operates independently.
-A Digital Twin can assume its own virtual identity to perform specific tasks, such as scheduled processes or API operations, reflecting the capabilities of the original Principal.
+A Digital Twin can assume its own delegated identity to perform specific tasks, such as scheduled processes or API operations, reflecting the capabilities of the original Principal.
     > Example: An application uses a Digital Twin configured by the IdP to represent an `Agent` performing periodic compliance checks across multiple tenants.

 Key Features and Benefits of the Actor Model: